July 16: During a meeting with government officials, Korolev and Glushko pitch the idea of developing a super-heavy rocket.

 June 11: An "ad hoc" committee chaired by William Fleming favors direct flight from the Earth to the Moon launched by a Nova rocket, as the best scenario for the lunar expedition.
 (10)

 Oct.
-27: The Saturn-1 (SA-1) rocket flies its first suborbital test mission, lasting 8 minutes 4 seconds.
+27, 10:06 a.m.
+ET: The Saturn-1 (SA-1) experimental rocket lifts off on its first suborbital test mission, lasting 8 minutes 4 seconds and reaching an altitude of 137 kilometers.

 Nov.
 18: The Atlas-Agena rocket launches Ranger-2 spacecraft into the Earth orbit.